cyber-boost/helix/legal/pp.md

 You may request access to or correction of Your Personal Information, subject to verification and applicable legal requirements.

 ### 7.02 Deletion
-You may request deletion of Your Personal Information, subject to legal retention obligations or legitimate business purposes, including those under the Symor Software License Agreement.
+You may request deletion of Your Personal Information, subject to legal retention obligations or legitimate business purposes, including those under the Helix Software License Agreement.

 ### 7.03 Portability
 Where technically feasible, You may request Your Personal Information in a structured, commonly used, and machine-readable format.